Donald Trump On Democrats: ‘Frankly, These People Are Crazy’

 According to Trump, Pelosi “hates our country,” which is why she allowed the House to launch a formal impeachment inquiry over his contacts with Ukraine.

 According to a complaint filed by an anonymous intelligence community whistleblower, Trump pressured the government of Ukraine to investigate former Vice President Joe Biden, in an effort to damage his 2020 presidential bid.
-According to the whistleblower, Trump threatened to cut military aid unless Ukraine investigates Biden and his son Hunter.
+According to the whistleblower, Trump threatened to cut military aid unless Ukraine investigated Biden and his son, Hunter.

 The transcript of Trump’s phone call with Ukrainian President Volodymyr Zelensky corroborates the whistleblower’s claims, according to pro-impeachment Democrats.